 • Age 18+ years

-• A clinical diagnosis of a psychotic disorder such as schizophrenia, schizophreniform psychosis, schizoaffective disorder, or related disorder.
+• Experience symptoms related to psychosis, have experienced a first full psychotic episode in the last five years, or have a clinical diagnosis of a psychotic disorder such as schizophrenia, schizoaffective disorder, or related disorder.

-We are also seeking referrals from clinicians who treat psychotic disorders in the Barwon region.
+We are also seeking referrals from clinicians who treat psychosis in Victoria.

 To view the cancer trials currently underway at Barwon Health, visit the Victorian Cancer Trials Link website.